peerlessparamour/FUKOUNAGIRL/README.md

   - romantic homicide system
   - 15 bodily , 14+ only ( 13 is iffy , 12 & under will be blocked on sight )
   - they/them if reffering to body or us in general .
-  - diagonsed with udd , bpd , dyslexia & more .
+  - diagonsed with udd , c-ptsd , bpd , dyslexia & more .
+  - ( ^ if u fakeclaim js know i have diagnosises of everything i claim to have)
   - we can be extremely hostile to those we dk SORRY LMFAO

 - ponytown boundaries .